max4766/etelab_demo__route__nextjs/README.md

 git clone [project URL]
 ```

-FYI, No need to make a new folder for this project is already packed in the folder with it's project name when you clone.
+FYI, No need to make a new folder for this project.

+it is already packed in the folder with it's project name when you clone.

 Then, recover packages. update node_modules with the command below :